voigtjo/CarND-Advanced-Lane-Lines/README.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

-The solution is only a starting point for real life conditions, which means that the lane is always limited by lane lines
+The solution is just a starting point for real life conditions, which means that the lane is always limited by lane lines.